Glimmer of hope for platinum in tighter EU emissions standards

 Platinum, which is widely used as a component in emissions-cleaning catalytic converters for diesel cars, hit 6-1/2 year lows this week after posting its biggest one-day drop in nearly a year on Tuesday.

 The European Union has a target to cut its greenhouse gas emissions by 20 percent on 1990 levels by 2020.
-While diesel cars have been criticized for producing more harmful particulate and higher nitrogen oxides (NOx) air pollution, their CO2 emissions are lower than those of petrol-fueled cars.
+While diesel cars have been criticised for producing more harmful particulate and higher nitrogen oxides (NOx) air pollution, their CO2 emissions are lower than those of petrol-fuelled cars.

 "As a politician or regulator, if you're trying to force the market in Europe to move away from diesels, that is going to give you a very big problem in terms of your CO2 target," ICBC Standard Bank analyst Tom Kendall said.